OGSarah/Workout/README.md

 - Added a description for each exercise on the ExerciseDetails screen since some of the lesser known exercises aren't as obvious as to what they are.
 - Added better preview data code, perhaps using more realistic data similar to the json data provided.

+## License
+Proprietary Software

+© 2025 SarahUniverse

+This software and its source code are the exclusive property of SarahUniverse.
+No part of this software may be reproduced, distributed, or transmitted in any form or by any means without prior written permission.